jimmy0017/ecs_micro_bit_adaptation/01_Ecard/readme.md

 		* [Two ways: The longer lead wire is positive.
 There is also a small notch in the plastic on the positive side of the LED]
 		* **Pro tip***: It might help to color one leg (e.g., positive) of the LED with a marker to see it more easily.*
 * Show the Chibitronics tutorial video (Circuit Sticker #1).  [http://chibitronics.com/simple-circuit-tutorial/](http://chibitronics.com/simple-circuit-tutorial/)
-* If desired: Demonstrate some eCards as examples from Technical Guide [link to e-textiles design ideas p.
+* If desired: Demonstrate some eCards as examples from Technical Guide [e-textiles design ideas p.
 56].
 Or share a Google Images search on: “paper circuit LED” and “copper tape”

 ### Circuit design
 * Show the circuit diagram from the Chibitronics website (Circuit Drawing Handout):  [https://drive.google.com/open?id=1JVlrXR5zfgEZivIEK7IIqfyK-cVcwONF](https://drive.google.com/open?id=1JVlrXR5zfgEZivIEK7IIqfyK-cVcwONF)